Imalent MS03 Flashlight Review

-Today I have an Imalent light – one that claims a massive 13,000 lumens.
-I can tell by the product photos that I’d like the size/shape, but let’s see about that output!
-Read on for thoughts and testing!
+Today I have the Imalent MS03 flashlight – one that claims a massive 13,000 lumens.
+That’s a big claim, so read on for thoughts and testing!

 There’s just one version of the MS03.